Overview

 The research had made clear what HSE managers actually needed from reporting.
 I designed a dashboard across five dimensions — Overview, Activity, Performance, Feedback, and Consumption — with filtering by region, site, group, and time frame, so managers could drill into exactly the data that mattered to them.

-The report design extended into email — a digest that gave managers their key numbers at a glance, without needing to log in, and linked through to the detailed view for anyone who wanted to go deeper.
+The report design extended into email — a digest that gave trainees and managers key numbers at a glance, without needing to log in, and linked through to the detailed view for anyone who wanted to go deeper.